Charged nutty black holes are hairy: Static nutty dyons

 \section{Static nutty dyons}

 We start with the Brill solution

 where $m$ is the mass, $n$ is the NUT parameter, $q$ and $p$ are electric and magnetic charges.
-The metric has Misner string singularities \cite{Misner:1963fr} at $\theta=0$ and $\theta=\pi$, but no singularity at $r=0$.
-So the overcharged $m^2+n^2<q^2+p^2$ solutions represent wormholes \cite{Clement:2015aka}.
+The metric has Misner string singularities\cite{Misner:1963fr}: north at $\theta=0$ and south $\theta=\pi$, whose configuration is determined by the parameter $c$.
+For $c=\pm 1$ there is only south (north) string, for $c=0$ both strings are present.
+There is no singularity at $r=0$, so the overcharged $m^2+n^2<q^2+p^2$ solutions represent wormholes \cite{Clement:2015aka}.

 With the potential one-form